An Algorithmic Meta-Theorem for Graph Modification to Planarity and FOL: Definitions and Preliminaries

 Let $W$ be a wall of a graph $G$ and $K'$ be the connected component of $G\setminus \perim(W)$ that contains $W\setminus \perim(W)$.
 The {\em compass} of $W$, denoted by $\comp(W)$, is the graph $G[V(K')\cup V(\perim(W))]$.
 Observe that $W$ is a subgraph of $\comp(W)$ and $\comp(W)$ is connected.

 The {\em layers} of an $r$-wall $W$ are recursively defined as follows.
 The first layer of $W$ is its perimeter.
 For $i=2,\ldots,(r-1)/2,$ the $i$-th layer of $W$ is the $(i-1)$-th layer of the subwall $W'$ obtained from $W$ after removing from $W$ its perimeter and all occurring vertices of degree one.
 Notice that each $(2r+1)$-wall has $r$ layers (see \autoref{asfdsfdsfasdfsdfdsf}).
-The {\em central vertices} of $W$, denoted by $\cen(W)$, are the two branch vertices of $W$ that do not belong to any of its layers.
+The {\em central vertices} of $W$, denoted by $\cen(W)$, are the two branch vertices of $W$ that do not belong to any of its layers and that are connected by a path of $W$ that does not intersect any layer.

 \paragraph{Treewidth.}A \emph{tree decomposition} of a graph~$G$ is a pair~$(T,\chi)$ where $T$ is a tree and $\chi: V(T)\to 2^{V(G)}$ such that \begin{enumerate} \item $\bigcup_{t \in V(T)} \chi(t) = V(G)$, \item for every edge~$e$ of~$G$ there is a $t\in V(T)$ such that $\chi(t)$ contains both endpoints of~$e$, and \item for every~$v \in V(G)$, the subgraph of~${T}$ induced by $\{t \in V(T)\mid {v \in \chi(t)}\}$ is connected. \end{enumerate} The \emph{width} of $(T,\chi)$ is defined as $\w(T,\chi):= \max\big\{\left|\chi(t)\right|-1\ \bigmid t\in V(T)\big\}.$ The \emph{treewidth of $G$} is defined as